 “Huh?”
 I took a quick step back in surprise.
 What the heck was her problem?

-“Now, I don’t who you are, and I don’t care, but I’ve had enough to deal with as it is and I don’t need some kid to come play pranks with me.”
+“Now, I don’t know who you are, and I don’t care, but I’ve had enough to deal with as it is, and I don’t need some kid to come play pranks with me.”

-The woman went to shut the door.
+The woman went to close the door.
 “Please wait!”
 I shouted, catching it just before it could shut.
 “I really don’t understand what you mean!”
-I tried to look as apologetic as I could, “I wasn’t kidding about which way’s Charleston.
+I tried to look as apologetic as I could.
+“I wasn’t kidding about which way’s Charleston.
 I don’t know where I am at all.”

 The woman stared at me through the small portion of the door I’d managed to keep open.
 Her eyes scanned me from top to bottom, assessing me.